 Also remember that if you are being discriminated against by your employer for having filed a complaint, you have 30 days to file a discrimination complaint with OSHA starting from the date of the discrimination.

 If you have any questions regarding an unsafe workplace or an injury or illness arising from an unsafe workplace, speak to an experienced Albany workers’ compensation lawyer.
-Contact Paul Giannetti today at (866) 868-2960 or contact me online.
+Contact Paul Giannetti today at (866) 868-2960 or online.